MicrosoftDocs/Edge-Enterprise/edgeenterprise/microsoft-edge-relnote-stable-channel.md

 >
 > Microsoft Edge Web Platform constantly evolves to improve user experience, security, and privacy.
 To learn more, see [Site compatibility-impacting changes coming to Microsoft Edge](/microsoft-edge/web-platform/site-impacting-changes).

-## 91.0.864.71: July 19
+## Version 91.0.864.71: July 19

 > [!Important]
->This update contains [CVE-2021-30563](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-30563) [confirm HyperLink] which has been reported by the Chromium team as having an exploit in the wild.
+>This update contains [CVE-2021-30563](https://msrc.microsoft.com/update-guide/vulnerability/CVE-2021-30563) which has been reported by the Chromium team as having an exploit in the wild.
 For more information, see the [Security Update Guide](https://msrc.microsoft.com/update-guide/vulnerability/ADV200002).

 Stable channel security updates are listed [here](/deployedge/microsoft-edge-relnotes-security#july-19-2021).